habedi/PracticalMachineLearning/README.md

 * [Representation Learning: A Review and New Perspectives](https://arxiv.org/abs/1206.5538): An excellent introduction to Representation Learning and its implications
 * [NLTK Book](https://www.nltk.org/book/): A great book if you want to process and analyze texts with NLTK
 * [An Introduction to Variable and Feature Selection](http://www.jmlr.org/papers/volume3/guyon03a/guyon03a.pdf)
-* [Machine Learning Workflow with Python](https://github.com/mjbahmani/Machine-Learning-Workflow-with-Python): A collection of useful ML related stuff for people interested in working with the data
+* [Machine Learning Workflow with Python](https://github.com/mjbahmani/Machine-Learning-Workflow-with-Python): A collection of useful ML-related stuff for people interested in working with the data
 * [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/)
 * [GNNPapers](https://github.com/thunlp/GNNPapers): A collection of research papers on Graph Neural Networks
-* [Mining Social Media](http://socialdata.site/): The web version of an easy to follow introductory book for mining social media data
+* [Mining Social Media](http://socialdata.site/): The web version of an easy-to-follow introductory book for mining social media data
 * [The Economist data visualization](https://medium.economist.com/tagged/data-visualization): A set of articles describing how the Economist uses data visualization
 * [Text Mining with R - A tidy approach](https://www.tidytextmining.com/)
 * [Explanatory Model Analysis](https://pbiecek.github.io/ema/): Explore, Explain and Examine Predictive Models